 Prognosis of Pediatric Leukemias

-Long-term cure in acute lymphoblastic leukemia is possible but is usually dependent on the child’s age and white blood cell count at diagnosis.
-Other possible prognostic factors in acute lymphoblastic leukemia include the number of leukemic blasts at 8 days and 29 days post chemotherapy and the biologic characteristics of the leukemic blasts.
+A long-term cure in acute lymphoblastic leukemia is possible but is usually dependent on the child’s age and white blood cell count at diagnosis.
+Other possible prognostic factors in acute lymphoblastic leukemia include the number of leukemic blasts at 8 days and 29 days post-chemotherapy, and the biologic characteristics of the leukemic blasts.

-Children who are aged between 1 and 9.9 years, have a white blood cell count < 50,000 at time of diagnosis, do not have any poor prognostic cytogenetic features and show good response to initial chemotherapy are considered as standard-risk patients.
-Favorable cytogenetics include trisomy 4 and 10.
+Children who are aged between 1 and 9.9 years who have a white blood cell count < 50,000 at the time of diagnosis, do not have any poor prognostic cytogenetic features and show a good response to initial chemotherapy, are considered as standard-risk patients.
+Favorable cytogenetics includes trisomy 4 and 10.

-Unfortunately, 5-year survival in very-high-risk ALL can range between 30 to 80 % and is difficult to predict.
-Perhaps initial response to chemotherapy and minimal residual disease are key in the prediction of prognosis in this group of ALL patients.
+Unfortunately, 5-year survival in very-high-risk ALL can range between 30 to 80% and is difficult to predict.
+Perhaps an initial response to chemotherapy and minimal residual disease are key in the prediction of prognosis in this group of ALL patients.

 Acute complications of ALL are common and include tumor lysis syndrome, renal failure, sepsis, thrombosis, and central nervous system involvement.
 Long-term complications are also identified in survivors and might include secondary malignant disease or cognitive defects.

-The survival rate of acute myeloid leukemia is usually dependent on the etiology and the child’s age at time of presentation.
+The survival rate of acute myeloid leukemia is usually dependent on the etiology and the child’s age at the time of presentation.
 For instance, children who are younger than two years of age and have Down syndrome usually have a favorable outcome if they develop acute myeloid leukemia.
-The overall survival rate in this group of patients can be as high as 86 %.
+The overall survival rate in this group of patients can be as high as 86%.

 Cytogenetic abnormalities in acute myeloid leukemia have an impact on the risk of recurrent disease.
 For instance, translocation (8;21) which is most commonly found in children with myeloblastic leukemia has a low risk of recurrent disease, whereas monosomy 7 and monosomy 5 carry a high risk of recurrence.